ziadadel001/learning-databases/MongoDB/installation.md

 * MongoDB Compass for GUI management
 * MongoDB Shell for CLI queries
 * VS Code with MongoDB extension for direct interaction within your code editor
+* PHP MongoDB extension enabled
+* Laravel MongoDB package installed

-You are now ready to start learning and practicing MongoDB!
+You are now ready to start developing PHP applications using MongoDB with Laravel!